The Pomodoro Technique

 Step by Step Walkthrough:

-- Decide on your objective for the Pomodoro (ex: Setup a Local Database)
+- Decide on your objective for the Pomodoro (e.g. Make a button more responsive on the mobile version of your site)

 - Find a quiet and comfortable place